Storms with hurricane-force winds, huge hail threaten South

-In a briefing early Friday, the National Weather Service said the storm could bring wind gusts of up to 80 mph (129 kph) or faster, the speed of a Category 1 hurricane.
+In a briefing early Friday, the National Weather Service said the storms could bring wind gusts of up to 80 mph (129 kph) or faster, the speed of a Category 1 hurricane.

+In Dallas, the city’s Office of Emergency Management asked residents to bring in pets, outdoor furniture, grills, “and anything else that could be caught up in high winds to reduce the risk of flying debris.”

+“Trampolines are very easy to loft into the air during high winds,” said Matt Hemingway, a meteorologist at the National Weather Service in Shreveport, Louisiana.
+“Anything outside that could be blown around could become a projectile.”

+“We’re pretty much right in the crosshairs,” Hemingway said of Shreveport.
+“Damaging winds are our biggest concern because of the widespread nature of that threat, with tornadoes not far behind that.”

-Such strong winds are a key concern in an area at greatest risk: A zone that includes parts of Texas, Oklahoma, Louisiana and Arkansas, the Norman, Oklahoma-based Storm Prediction Center warned.
+Such strong winds are a key concern in an area at greatest risk: A zone that includes parts of Texas, Oklahoma, Louisiana and Arkansas, the Storm Prediction Center warned.
+Weather service meteorologists in northern Louisiana said that such a dire forecast for the area is only issued two to four times each year, on average.

 Wicked weather also will pose a threat to Alabama and Georgia as the system moves eastward on Saturday, forecasters said.